 There are restrictions on foreign ownership in the Philippines.

 The general foreign ownership limit (FOL) in shares of a listed company in the Philippines is 40% as mandated by the Constitution.
 The Regular Foreign Investment Negative List (RFINL) is updated and published by the Philippine government.
-If an FOL has been reached, no approval for an exception will be granted by the Securities and Exchange Commission (SEC) or Philippine Stock Exchange (PSD) and the shares exceeding the FOL must be sold as they will not be allowed for registration in the books of the issuer.
+If the FOL has been reached, no approval for an exception will be granted by the Securities and Exchange Commission (SEC) or Philippine Stock Exchange (PSD) and the shares exceeding the FOL must be sold as they will not be allowed for registration in the books of the issuer.